 Ronnie beat Allan Taylor by 4-0 in the last 64 round of the English Open 2018.
 The defending champion was far from his best, missing long pots and running out of position quite too often for his liking.
-But he had his moments of brilliance too: he made a great 135 in frame two, and finished the match with a flawless 147, his 15th in professional competition.
-But what please me even more was the way he managed to steal the third frame, having struggled badly for most of it.
+But he had his moments of brilliance too: he made a great 135 in frame two and finished the match with a flawless 147, his 15th in professional competition.
+But what pleases me, even more, was the way he managed to steal the third frame, having struggled badly for most of it.
 That’s the kind of frame that he would probably have lost a few years ago, and that would have left him angry at himself and unable to get over the disappointment, never mind making a 147 on the back of it.

 and if you can’t wait until the last frame here’s the shortcut!

 Ronnie was quite down on himself in the postmatch considering he just won.
 Such patchy performance will never please him.
 But he’s through to the next round and will play either Jimmy White or Matthew Stevens.

 Big thanks to Tai Chengzhe for these images